 Running schedules for beginners

 There are various training plans and running schedules available if you want to learn how to run.
 Some are free to download and others are paid.
 There are also different apps available.
-Two good app include:
+Two good apps are:

 - Nike + running IOS or Android App.